pmcharrison/psynet-demo-simple-rating/README.md

 Click 'Development', then 'New participant', to create a link to try the experiment as a participant.

-### Devcontainer in VSCode/Cursor

-It is possible to spin up a similar development locally if you are using an IDE with Devcontainers support (e.g. VSCode, Cursor).

-1. Download the repository to your local machine using `git clone`.
-2. Open the repository in your IDE.
-3. Accept the prompt that asks whether you want to open the repository in Devcontainers.

 ### Locally in a virtual environment

 A more conventional approach is to instead run this demo locally in a virtual environment.